TusharLaksh/fathomnet-research/README.md

 Practice using/training Machine Learning models using the FathomNet API and Tator

 LAPTOP UPDATES/GOALS:

-5/22/2023
-- Install chrome driver for Selenium compatibility
+PC UPDATES/GOALS:
+6/23/2023
+- CREATE NEW VENV ON PC
-- Finish Pythia Integration
+- Initial Pythia runthrough
-- Run test on subset of/whole dataset, see what gives Pythia results or doesn't
-- Run same dataset using different ML models
+- Run through using code-based ML Pipeline

-PC UPDATES:
+- Try integrating Meta image detection for bounding box coords, and then overlay them on original image for upload
+- Do manual bounding boxes if needed